 5. Optimize PC to Speed Up Windows 10

 In addition to the software problem, the computer hardware problem can also result in programs taking a long time to open in Windows 10.
 You can try to resolve the problem by optimizing your computer and speeding up Windows 10.
 From this point of view, we can take two effective measures.

 Extend C drive to make programs open faster

 If your system disk is almost full and the computer is running slowly, you can speed up Windows 10 by extending the C drive.
 We know that most of the software is installed on the C drive.
 If the C drive has little space, it will obviously affect the running speed of the computer and software.
 Therefore, the programs will take forever to open on Windows 10.

-Except for resizing or move partition, EaseUS Partition Master provides more one-stop disk partition features to solve low disk space issue, clone disk, merge partitions, and create/delete/format partition.
+Except for resizing or moving partitions, EaseUS Partition Master provides more one-stop disk partition features to solve low disk space issues, clone disks, merge partitions, and create/delete/format partitions.

-Now, download this powerful disk management tool to extend C drive with ease.
+Now, download this powerful disk management tool to extend your C drive with ease.

 Option 1.
 Extend System C drive with unallocated space